Skip to main content

 • A JFrog Artifactory instance (Cloud or Self-hosted)

-• An Access Token (or password) for authentication
+• An Access Token, Identity Token, API Key, or password for authentication

 • The repository key(s) for your Docker repositories